Technical Breakthrough on Reprocessing NdFeB Magnets Scraps

 It seems that to find alternative sources for Neodymium magnets can no longer be avoided due to multiple causes including the following:

-Declined supply for raw materials due to export restrictions and other causes–Rare-earth metals, the main materials for Neodymium magnets, have their biggest storage in China, which has been for many years the biggest exporter of this type of material.
-However, China has recently placed the restriction on the Rare-earth export claiming that it would have to regulate the environmental effects of the extraction process.
-This act has led to price increases and fears of the shortage.
+Declined supply for raw materials due to export restrictions and other causes--Rare-earth metals, the main materials for Neodymium magnets, have their biggest storage in China, which has been for many years the biggest exporter of this type of material.
+However, China has recently placed restriction on the Rare-earth export claiming that it would have to regulate the environmental effects of the extraction process.
+This act has led to price increases and fears of shortage.

-In response to this change, many research organisms are trying their best to find the reliable method to extend the sources of Neodymium element and stretch its supplies, among which is the recycling from scraps.
+In response to this change, many research organisms are trying their best to find reliable method to extend the sources of Neodymium element and stretch its supplies, among which is the recycling from scraps.
 Scientists at the U.S. Department of Energy have successfully extracted Neodymium from magnets mixing this element and other materials.
 Initial results showed that the recycled materials still maintain their important properties.

 The researchers took magnets that contained three Rare-earth elements, Neodymium, Praseodymium and Dysprosium, and broke the magnets into pieces between 2mm and 4mm long.
 They placed the magnet pieces in a mesh screen box in a stainless-steel crucible and added solid chunks of Magnesium.
 Then they heated the material with a radio frequency furnace, causing the Magnesium to melt while leaving the magnet chunks intact.
 What happened next was that all the three Rare-earth metals left the magnetic mixture and diffused to the melted Magnesium and formed with it new mixtures.
-Then the scientists boiled off the Magnesium and obtained the rare-earth materials, which could be compared very well to those from unprocessed rare-earth alloys, according to the researchers.
-The team planned to demonstrate their achievement on a larger scale after optimizing the process.
+Then the scientists boiled off the Magnesium and obtained the rare-earth materials, which could compared very well to those from unprocessed rare-earth alloys, according to the researchers.
+The team planed to demonstrate their achievement on a larger scale after optimizing the process.